 I got blood on my prom dress somehow, and somebody advised me to spit on the stain.
 I did and the blood came out straight away.
 Try it, it honestly works even on dried blood :) x

 Try household ammonia, I use the sudsing kind.
 It took out ANY blood I got on fabrics with no trouble.
 In this case, dip a Qtip in it, dab on the spots or spot.
-Let sit for about 1/2 an hour.
-Rinse with soapy water just on the spots, then clear a couple of times.
-Blot and allow to dry.

 The spit tactic works I just did it on my own dress with blood and it came right now no problems.